-The exterior wall material is to be stucco.
-Soffits and fascia are to be 3/8" thick hardboard.
-The structure will have 35 medium sized windows with the primary viewing direction being toward the south side of the structure.
+The exterior wall material is to be fiber cement.
+Soffits and fascia are to be 3/8" thick cement board.
+The structure will have 28 medium sized windows with the primary viewing direction being toward the north side of the structure.
 Windows will be double glazed with Low-E coating and tempered glass where required.
 Frames are to be made of aluminum clad wood.
-Exterior doors are to be 13/4", fire-rated, and made of aluminum clad wood.
+Exterior doors are to be 13/4", fire-rated, and made of wood and fiberglass.
+The structure will have 3 sliding glass doors located in the basement, dining room and great room.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.

-A deck will be constructed of wood/trex decking material with 6" timber posts.
-The deck will be enclosed.
-The deck will have a buffer material of crushed gravel on top of a non-combustible fiberglass weed barrier.
+A deck will be constructed of trex decking material with 6" timber posts.
+The deck will be open underneath.
+The deck will have a buffer material of crushed crushed gravel on top of a non-combustible fiberglass weed barrier.
 Decks must be kept clean and free of combustible materials.
 Keep debris such as pine needles, wood, and vegetation away from your deck.
 Each year rake pine needles and other combustible material from underneath decks and overhangs.